A minimal configuration

 When using this parameter, the image must be previously

 available in Docker Hub registry.
 Additionally, DC allows the image to be built in runtime by providing a Dockerfile.
-In this case, the build
+In this case, the buildparameter must be used (check out

 DC’s build parameter documentation).